Funding

 The following are internal fellowships that students may apply for.
 Additional information is available at the Division of the Humanities’ website.

-Foreign Language and Area Studies (FLAS) Fellowships: Available for Ph.D. students in their first five years who must study certain languages for their programs.
-In 2017-2018, the University will be accepting applications for languages in five world areas: East Europe, Latin America, Middle East, South Asia and East Asia.
+Foreign Language and Area Studies fellowships are for Ph.D. students in their first five years or two-year M.A. students in their second year who must study certain languages for their programs.
+In 2024-2025, the University will be accepting applications for languages in two world areas: Middle East and East Asia.
 The FLAS program provides funding for study on campus during the academic year and on campus or elsewhere (domestic or abroad) during the summer.
-Students receiving a stipend/teaching remuneration combination in the fellowship year will receive, in addition to their University of Chicago fellowship, a $3,000 stipend and student life fee coverage.
-Eligibility: Graduate students who are U.S. citizens, nationals, or permanent residents.
-Deadline for applications to be announced (usually February).

 The following internal fellowships require nomination by the department.